casualcomputer/portfolio/README.md

 ## Projects
 - **Backtesting Software in R:** Developed a robust backtesting tool in R to evaluate the historical performance of various technical trading strategies and company fundamentals (stocks and options).
 - **Python Real Estate Simulator:** Created a comprehensive real estate simulation tool in Python to pinpoint investment opportunities.
 The tool conducts neighborhood analysis, and performs computer appraisals (sales comparison and income approach).
 It also includes a payment simulation feature that forecasts cash flow changes due to interest rate fluctuations.
-- **LLM for program evaluation:** Developing a RAG-based local LLM optimized on program evaluation tasks. ([Github](https://github.com/casualcomputer/evaluation-ai))
+- **LLM for program evaluation:** Developing a RAG-based local LLM optimized on program evaluation tasks. ([Streamlit App](https://github.com/casualcomputer/evaluation-ai-pro))

 ## Small Apps & Random things
 - **What is my CMA for Canada Carbon Rebate (CCR)?** Find your Census Metropolitan Areas (CMAs) by typing your address or postal code.
 [App](https://creative-analytics.shinyapps.io/CMA_finder/)
 - **How good was Charlie 2.0?** How good was the CRA chatbot at answering the CRA FAQ's?
 Find out on this [Github](https://github.com/casualcomputer/tax_chatbots).
-- **How effective is government outreach?** I use geospatial analysis and census data to enhance understanding of social and economic dynamics for government policies.
-It offers a practical guide on Gender-Based Analysis Plus (GBA+) to assess the impact on vulnerable populations.
+- **How effective is government outreach?** I use geospatial analysis and census data to improve the understanding of social and economic dynamics for government policies.
+This provides a practical guide on Gender-Based Analysis Plus (GBA+) to evaluate the impact on vulnerable populations.
 ## Tutorials
 - How to set up LLM on Google Colab (llama-cpp) ([Github](https://github.com/casualcomputer/llm_google_colab))
 - How to set up a local LLM and make a local inference endpoint (llama-cpp, fastAPI) ([Github](https://github.com/casualcomputer/local_llm))